All4Gis/QGISFMV/README.md

 - Extract metadata from video file
 - Show Platform,trajectory and beams position in a QGIS
 - Possibility of extracting parts of the video
-- Change of color, contrast, etc. of the video
 - Capture of the current frame
 - Extraction of all frames of the video
-- Extrac lon/lat cursor coordinates
+- Extract lon/lat cursor coordinates
 - Apply sobel filters, edge detection ...